Discontinuous Galerkin methods for the $p$--biharmonic equation from a discrete variational perspective: Convergence

-There is a wealth of material on embeddings for broken Sobolev spaces.
-We refer the reader to \cite[e.g.]{LasisSuli:2003, BuffaOrtner:2009, Di-PietroErn:2010}.
 We state some basic propositions, that is, a trace inequality and inverse inequality in $\leb{p}(\W)$, the proof of these is readily available in \cite[e.g.]{Ciarlet:1978}.
 Henceforth in this section and throughout the rest of the paper we will use $C$ to denote an arbitrary positive constant which may depend upon $\mu, p \AND \W$ but is independent of $h$.

 \begin{Pro}[trace inequality] Let $v_h\in\fes$ be a finite element function then for $p\in (1,\infty)$ there exists a constant $C> 0$ such that

 \end{Pro}

 \begin{Pro}[inverse inequality] Let $v_h\in\fes$ be a finite element function then for $p\in (1,\infty)$ there exists a constant $C> 0$ such that